PSANZ David Henderson-Smart Scholarship

 - To assist in paying a stipend or course fee leading to a higher degree in perinatology.
 How the degree relates to perinatology should be clearly specified for the understanding of a multidisciplinary committee.
 The applicant must indicate whether they have applied for any other scholarships or bursaries to cover these fees.

 The scholarship will be awarded annually.
-Applications are to be e-mailed to the PSANZ Secretary at admin@PSANZ.com.au by 31st October each year.
-Selections will be made by first week in December each year and the successful applicant notified in mid December each year.
+Applications are to be e-mailed to the PSANZ Secretary at admin@PSANZ.com.au by 15th November, 2017.
+Selections will be made by second week in December each year and the successful applicant notified in mid December each year.

 Announcement and presentation of the award/s will be made to recipient/s at the PSANZ annual congress dinner.
 Recipient/s is/are expected to attend the congress dinner to be presented with the award.